zalando/skipper/dataclients/kubernetes/crd.md

 #### Simplicity

-To route the listed Host headers `myapp.example.org` and `example.org` and all paths the client choose to Kubernetes service `myapp-svc` on service port `80`, the RouteGroup would look like this:
+To route the listed Host headers `myapp.example.org` and `example.org` and all paths the client chose to a Kubernetes service `myapp-svc` on service port `80`, the RouteGroup would look like this:

 ```yaml